+There is a beautiful home on the east side of Cemetery Road on Woodstock Hill that commands a prominent view of the village and the surrounding hills.
+It is the George W. Partridge House, built in 1810, a Federal-period building with a hip roof and raised monitor.
+It was constructed on the site of the original powder house.
+The home served as a school for girls during the second half of the 19th century, operated by Emily Bowen.
+In the 1890s, it was called Elmlea and owned by the Sampson family.
 George M. Sampson (1859-1931) and his wife Sarah S. Gordon Sampson (1857-1956) were a prominent couple, serving the Woodstock community in many capacities.
 In 1896, George served in the Connecticut General Assembly He was master of the Putnam Lodge No. 46, A.F & A.M. from 1889-1890, and chairman of the School Board in 1909 when there were 16 district schools in Woodstock.
-Later, he served on the Woodstock Academy Board Trustees from 1897-1926 and was president of the Bracken Memorial Library Association in 1913-14.
+Later, he served on the Woodstock Academy Board of Trustees from 1897-1926 and was president of the Bracken Memorial Library Association in 1913-14.
 As president of the Theft Detecting Society from 1914-16, he supported that community tradition, and he shepherded the Woodstock Agricultural Society from 1918-1920.
 Even a small rural town like Woodstock was affected by World War I. Sarah was the president of the Woodstock Red Cross Auxiliary organized in 1917, and chairman of the Committee on Relief for World War in 1918.
 She served as a member of the World War Memorial Committee in 1919.
 They were also parents to one daughter.
 Harriet was born on June 17, 1898 to the civically-minded Sampson family.
-Fortunately, there remain Trumbull McClellan (1864-1918) painted a miniature of Harriet with her grandmother, Rosannah Campbell Gordon (1820-1904), capturing them reading together. older woman is dressed in black with white lace at her throat, holding a picture book.
+Fortunately, there remain illustrations of early life.
+In 1903, Jessy Trumbull McClellan (1864-1918) painted a miniature of Harriet with her grandmother, Rosannah Campbell Gordon (1820-1904), capturing them reading together. older woman is dressed in black with white lace at her throat, holding a picture book.
 Five-yearold Harriet is sitting on the arm of the chair, all dressed in white with large white bow in her red hair.
-In a photo from 1910, she is pictured among students from the Elmvale School.
-Harriet was also a member of the Pansy Band, a group of young ladies organized by Mrs. Julia Hibbard, the minister's wife, "to involve young women in mission and church work" ("Journey Through Woodstock").
-[In the language of flowers so popular in the 19th and early 20th century, pansies represented thought or thoughtfulness.]
-Harriet graduated in the class of 1915 from Woodstock Academy and matriculated at Wellslev in 1920.
-Except for school, she lived in the same house on Cemetery Road all her life, caring for her parents as they aged, and playing an active part in the life of Woodstock. twenty-five About years after she graduated from college, Harriet Sampson married Rev. Dr. David Alexander Pitt, an Irish clergyman, and 21 years her senior.
-David was born on March 14, 1877 in Tamlaght, He attend-Ireland. ed the Rochester (N.Y.)
-Theological Seminary, DIARRA continued from page A1 lege basketball's all-time teams.
+In a photo from 1910, she is pic- WOODSTOCK THROUGH THE YEARS . . . . . . .
+CHARLENE PERKINS CUTLER her The receiving a Bachelor's degree in 1905, and a Doctor of Divinity at Berkeley (Calif.)
+Baptist Division School in 1921.
+He was called to several churches in upstate New York until he served at the Central Church in Norwich, Connecticut in 1921 to 1942.
+The First Congregational Church of Woodstock was his post for the next three years; he left in 1945, the same year his first wife, Maud Hanna, died.
+He subsequently wed Harriet but their married life was brief.
+David passed away on Nov.
+7. 1949 at 72 years of age.